Quite some time ago, when we added the ability to monitor MySQL query performance statistics from MySQL’s

 Recall that VividCortex measures everything at 1-second resolution, giving you highly detailed performance statistics about your entire system.
 The statement statistics are no different; we have per-second statement (query) statistics.
 Reading from the P_S table once per second with a

 GROUP BY clause has too much performance impact on the server.
-It is less costly to read the entire table and accumulate the statistics in application code, in our tests.

 Don’t Re-Fetch Data